DanielBMarkham/Info-Ops/manuscript/chapter1.md

 By now they only had 15 minutes until they'd all die.
 Experts agree that had the pilot gotten more sleep the night before, had he stayed in the cockpit just a little longer, nothing would have happened.

-But that's not how it played out.
+But that's not how events played out.
 Instead, the two junior copilots at the controls call the flight attendants in the back and let them know there will be some turbulence ahead.
 Should they alert the passengers.
 No need to worry them, but you flight attendants should grab a seat.

 At 35,000 feet, They enter a cloud bank.
 Following procedure, they switch on some heating systems to protect against icing.
 All is going as planned.
 They leave the cloud bank.